rpm-software-management/librepo/doc/python/examples.rst

     """
     Example: Simple download whole yum repository

+    This example uses more "pythonic" way of usage.
+    Instead of use setopt() method it uses class properties.

     Use case:
     We have a metalink url of a repository and we want do download complete repository metadata.